-I’ve been making low carb broccoli salad for years, but usually not with cranberries, since the store bought ones are full of sugar.
+I’ve been making low carb broccoli salad and broccoli cauliflower salad for years, but usually not with cranberries, since the store bought ones are full of sugar.
 Since I started making sugar-free dried cranberries recently, it was time to change up my broccoli salad recipe and add those in.
 After a couple experiments, this easy broccoli cranberry salad with bacon and walnuts has become a regular at our house.

 When I was looking for ways to use my new sugar-free dried cranberries, I was torn about what kind of cranberry salad recipes to make.
 Sweet or savory?
 I’m so glad I settled on this broccoli salad with bacon.

 Give it a try.
 It just might become a new favorite at your house, too.
 And, if you celebrate Christmas, you’ll love adding its red and green palette to your holiday table!

 How To Make Broccoli Salad with Bacon and Cranberries

 How do you make broccoli salad?
 It’s super easy.
 My mother-in-law first introduced me to it years ago.
 She makes her healthy broccoli salad with cranberries that are store-bought, and her version also has shredded carrots.
 Mine, on the other hand, is low carb and sugar-free.

 Aside from the dressing, you only need five ingredients to make broccoli cranberry salad!
 How awesome is that?
 I’m a huge fan of five-ingredient recipes.
 That’s nearly impossible with a salad including the dressing, but for the rest of the salad, this one has just five.

 The basic ingredients are broccoli, red onions, dried cranberries, walnuts, and what I consider to be the most important ingredient – bacon!
 Of course, you can customize it any way you like.
 Feel free to add in whatever else you like in your broccoli salad.